 TGah Editor: Change the heading of this subclause as follows (#3637, et al):

-Header Compression procedure
+Generation of PV1 MPDUs and header compression procedure

 TGah Editor: Insert the two paragraphs below as follows (#3637, et al):

-,
+An S1G STA that sets the STA Type Support subfield in a transmitted S1G Capabilities element to 0 or 1, as described in 10.48 (Sensor only BSS), shall set the PV1 Frame Support subfield in the S1G Capabilities element to 1.
+An S1G STA that sets the STA Type Support subfield in a transmitted S1G Capabilities element to 2 may set the PV1 Frame Support subfield in the S1G Capabilities element to 0.

+An S1G STA shall not transmit PV1 MPDUs with the Type subfield equal to 0, 1 or 3 to a peer STA unless the PV1 Frame Support subfield of the S1G Capabilities element received from the peer STA contained a value of 1.
+An S1G STA with dot11ShortMACHeaderOptionImplemented equal to true should transmit PV1 MPDUs with the Type subfield equal to 0, 1 or 3, to a peer STA from which it has received an S1G Capabilities element with PV1 Frame Supported subfield equal to 1.

 TGah Editor: Change the paragraph below as follows (#3637, et al):

-A STA that receives a Header Compression response with the Store A3, Store A4, and the CCMP Update present fields all equal to 0 shall transmit a Header Compression request to the transmitter of the Header Compression response.
+A STA that has previously transmitted PV1 frames of a given TID/ACI to a peer STA and that receives a Header Compression response from the peer STA relative to that TID/ACI with the Store A3, Store A4, and the CCMP Update present fields all equal to 0 shall transmit a Header Compression request to the transmitter of the Header Compression response.
 The Header Compression request shall include all the addresses and security information that the transmitting STA requests to be stored at the receiver for the indicated TID.

 9.21.5.7 RAW Operation with Resource Allocation frame

 TGah Editor: Change the paragraph below as follows (#3637, et al):

-The RA frame is broadcasted for intended STAs indicated by the RPS element.
+The AP transmits the RA frame to non-AP STAs belonging to the RAW group allocated to access the RAW as specified in the previously transmitted RPS element.
+A non-AP STA that does not belong to the RAW group may ignore the RA frame.